catseye/Tamsin/doc/Tamsin.markdown

 Fundaments
 ----------

-A Tamsin program consists of one or more productions.
-A production consists of a name and a rule.
+A Tamsin program consists of one or more _productions_.
+A production consists of a name and a _parsing rule_ (or just "rule" for short).
 Among other things, a rule may be a _non-terminal_, which is the name of a production, or a _terminal_, which is a literal string in double quotes.
 (A full grammar for Tamsin can be found in Appendix A.)

 When run, a Tamsin program processes its input.
 It starts at the production named `main`, and evaluates its rule.
 A non-terminal in a rule "calls" the